-When I have a little more time (and as part of my at-home mini-facial), I apply Triple Berry Smoothing Peel and leave it on for 10 minutes.
-It is guaranteed to remove dead skin cells, soften lines and wrinkles and make the skin look flawless under makeup.
+When I have a little more time (and as part of my at-home mini facial), I apply Triple Berry Smoothing Peel and leave it on for 10 minutes.
+It’s guaranteed to remove dead skin cells, soften lines and wrinkles, and make the skin look flawless under makeup.

 There you have it.
-My past skin care sins, some of my present-day skin care rules to live by, and a few of my favorite products.
-Don’t forget, no matter what you’ve done to it in the past, it’s never too late to start caring for your skin.
+My past skincare sins, some of my present-day rules to live by, and a few of my favorite products.
+Don’t forget: no matter what you’ve done to it in the past, it’s never too late to start caring for your skin.